← back to blog

-less than a minute read
+(less than a minute read)

-It's not totally useless, but man, it feels clunky and jank.
-The scoping is weird as shit, you end up nesting a bunch of logic, and half the time you're not even sure what kind of error you're catching.
-It's like JavaScript just hands you a mystery box and says “good fucking luck”.
+alright, let's talk about something that fucks with me every time i write async code in javascript: try { } catch (e) {}. it isn't that useless, but i mean... it feels clunky and shit. the scoping is weird as shit, you end up nesting a shit ton of code, and half the time you're not even sure what kind of error you're catching. it's like javascript just hands you a mystery box and says “good fucking luck”.

-Compare that to this classic JavaScript shit code:
+compare that to this classic javascript shit code:

 try {